aneessaheba/Resume-Rating-Tool/README.md

 ### 6. Run the Application

-In your terminal or Anaconda Prompt, run:

 ```bash
 streamlit run app.py
 ```

-The app will open in your browser at `http://localhost:8501`.
+Then open `http://localhost:8501` in your browser to use the app.

 ---